↑

 • Put one crispy chicken thigh on top of each burger bottom.

-• Top each chicken thigh with a handful of lettuce and a sundried tomato.
+• Top each chicken thigh with a handful of green salad and a sundried tomato.
 Put the tops on the buns and serve immediately.

 Notes